Oregon moves toward allowing third gender option on drivers' licenses

 "It was new territory for everybody," House told Reuters on Tuesday, noting that no other state offers a third gender choice.

-To add a third gender option, the DMV must change administrative rules.
-It does not need approval from the state legislature, House said.

-Oregon's DMV has also fielded comments from the public, holding a hearing on the subject in Eugene last week, with another hearing on Wednesday evening in Portland, where about a dozen people spoke in support of the change and no one spoke against it.
+Oregon's DMV has also fielded comments from the public, holding a hearing on the subject in Eugene last week, with another hearing set for Wednesday evening in Portland.

-"Let's be real.
-This is about disrupting the system because it's wrong," Stuart Getty, 35, a writer and filmmaker in Portland said to applause.
-"Let's change it now."

-Most public comments have been supportive of the change, while a handful have questioned the need and whether this would complicate police efforts to identify people, House said.
+Most public comments have been supportive of the change while a handful have questioned the need and whether this would complicate police officers' efforts to identify people, House said.

 House said he expects the third option on state licenses and identification cards to be available before the end of July.